sefinek24/Sefinek-Blocklist-Collection/README.md

 </h3>

 ## 🤝 Contributing
-If you have additional domains that you think should be added to this list, please contribute by submitting a pull request.
+We welcome your contributions!
+If you know of any additional domains that you believe should be included in this list, we would be grateful if you could share them with us.
+We kindly invite you to contribute to this project by submitting a pull request.
+Your effort and input will be highly appreciated and will help us make this list even more comprehensive and useful for others.
+Thank you in advance for your valuable contribution!

 ## 🌠 My other repositories
 1. [sefinek24/pihole-ping-domains-util](https://github.com/sefinek24/pihole-ping-domains-util)